 Field-hunting tip

-Look in hydrothermal veins in sedimentary rocks country — that is the host setting where sailaufite typically forms.
+Look in hydrothermal veins in sedimentary rocks country, the host setting where sailaufite typically forms.
 If you start seeing arsenopyrite, hematite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.